OlegPanin1/OlegPanin1/README.md

 - 🔭 I’m currently working in EdTech
 - 🌱 I’m currently learning in Yandex Practicum
-- 👯 I’m looking to collaborate on product and marketing analytics
+- 👯 I’m looking to collaborate on product analytics